Welcome to My travel blog!

 Since I'm still working the M-F grind, I'm committed to exploring my backyard and becoming the resident expert for traveling to Salt Lake City, Utah.
 A bulk of my posts will be highlighting my adopted hometown.
 You DEFINITELY won't find posts about where to score the "best cocktail" or the "best nightclubs".
 That's just not my style.

-Every post will be FREE of foul-language, they won't make my mother blush, and are written in a way that even my Cub Scouts could read, without having to censure anything or delete pictures.
+Every post will be FREE of foul-language, they won't make my mother blush, and are written in a way that even my Cub Scouts could read, without having to censor anything or delete pictures.

 What you will find are stories of my travel experiences, my tips for a few places that are near and dear to my heart.
 I don't have a professional photographer following me around, so enjoy my amateur photos, shot with mostly my iPhone 6 and GoPro4.
 Learn from my experiences and, if you'd like, use them as a guide for your future endeavors!